Singing Our Way to Freedom with Director, Writer, and Producer Paul Espinosa

 Museum members $5, General admission $10

 Phoenix premier of Singing Our Way to Freedom with post-film Q&A with Director, Writer, and Producer Paul Espinosa.
+The 3rd floor of the Katz Wing will be open to attendees who wish to view the current exhibition Mexican Photography, Mexican Views.

 Singing Our Way to Freedom is a multilayered look at the life of San Diego Chicano musician, composer and community activist, Ramon “Chunky” Sanchez.
 Borrowing from musical traditions on both sides of the U.S.-Mexico border, Chunky uses music and humor as powerful weapons in fighting for social justice.
 From his humble beginnings as a farmworker in rural California to the dramatic moment when he received one of his nation’s highest musical honors at the Library of Congress, this character-driven film reminds us that the battle for freedom has to be fought anew by every generation.